IHPI Member Publications on Medicaid Expansion in Michigan

 - PCPs reported improved patient access to care, medication adherence, chronic condition management, and detection of serious illness.
 Established patients' access did not diminish, possibly due to reported practice changes.

-Medicaid Acceptance & Appointment Availability in Primary Care Practices
+Medicaid Acceptance and Appointment Availability in Primary Care Practices

 - Geographic regions with lower baseline (<50%) Medicaid acceptance had significant increases in Medicaid acceptance at 4 and 8 months post-expansion, while regions with higher baseline (≥50%) Medicaid acceptance did not experience significant changes in Medicaid acceptance.